geraldsilvertreebrands/spim/docs/architecture.md

 ## Pipelines

-Pipelines are automation chains that derive a single attribute’s value from other attributes on the same entity.
+Pipelines are automation chains that derive a single attribute's value from other attributes on the same entity.
 Each pipeline owns a 1:1 relationship with an attribute (`attributes.pipeline_id`) and is composed of one source module followed by one or more processor modules.
-Modules subclass a common base that provides registration hooks, Filament form configuration, settings persistence, `getInputAttributes()` discovery, and a `process(PipelineContext $context): PipelineResult` contract.
+Modules subclass `AbstractPipelineModule` which provides registration hooks, Filament form configuration, settings persistence, `getInputAttributes()` discovery, and a `process(PipelineContext $context): PipelineResult` contract.
 The mutable state passed between modules is held in a `PipelineContext` object (entity inputs, pipeline metadata) while module outputs are expressed as immutable `PipelineResult` instances containing `value`, `confidence`, `justification`, optional `meta`, and a status flag.

 Module settings are stored in `pipeline_modules` with ordering information, PHP class identifiers, JSON configuration, and timestamps.
 The parent `pipelines` row tracks ownership (`attribute_id`, `entity_type_id`), `pipeline_version`, `pipeline_updated_at`, execution aggregates, and queue metadata.
 Any module configuration change bumps the version/timestamp so downstream jobs can detect stale attribute values.
-Pipeline execution is triggered when source inputs change, on nightly batch runs, or manually from the pipeline UI.
+Pipeline execution is triggered when source inputs change (`PipelineTriggerService`), on nightly batch runs (`RunNightlyPipelines` scheduled at 2 AM), or manually from the pipeline UI.
 Runs execute through the queue in bounded batches (default 200 entities, limited parallelism) and abort on the first entity failure.

-Processor implementations include an AI prompt module (OpenAI Responses API with a curated JSON schema template library) and a calculation module that shells out to a Node helper to evaluate user JS over batched payloads.
+**Available Modules:**
+- **AttributesSourceModule** (source): Loads attribute values from specified attributes as pipeline inputs
+- **AiPromptProcessorModule** (processor): OpenAI integration with JSON schema templates (text, integer, boolean, array, or custom schemas)
+- **CalculationProcessorModule** (processor): JavaScript execution via sandboxed Node.js helper with batched processing

+**Dependency Management:** `PipelineDependencyService` uses Kahn's algorithm to detect circular dependencies and compute execution order.
+Pipelines that depend on other pipeline outputs must run after their dependencies.

-Eval cases are stored per pipeline/entity and record the desired output plus the most recent actual result, justification, confidence, and the input hash used.
+**Evaluation Testing:** Eval cases are stored per pipeline/entity in `pipeline_evals` and record the desired output plus the most recent actual result, justification, confidence, and the input hash used.
 Nightly and on-demand runs always recompute evals, even if inputs are unchanged, to expose drift when upstream models evolve.
 Run metadata is captured in `pipeline_runs` (status, trigger, totals, token counts, timings) and linked back to attribute updates through `eav_versioned` fields (`input_hash`, `pipeline_version`, `justification`, `confidence`).

+**UI:** Full Filament interface for creating and managing pipelines.
+Create page selects entity type and target attribute.
+Edit page features tabbed interface with module builder (drag-to-reorder, dynamic forms), statistics (run history, token usage), and evaluation management (test cases with pass/fail tracking).
+See `PIPELINE_UI_GUIDE.md` for user documentation.

 ## Syncs